 A version of The Stooges song “1970” (“I Feel Alright”) covered by The Damned on their debut album (released in February 1970) was probably the first officially recorded cover of an Iggy Pop song.
 Then came the Sex Pistols’ version of “No Fun” in (1977).
 The most famous was Bowie’s defilement of “China Girl” in 1983.
-The music of Iggy and the Stooges has transcended three generations.
+The music of Iggy and the Stooges has transcended several generations.
 In fact, they’ve been credited for wiping out the sixties entirely!
 Even George Clinton claims to have transformed Parliament into the wilder, free-form Funkadelic after witnessing a live Stooges performance.

 Representatives spanning three decades have contributed to We Will Fall, a twenty-track Iggy tribute album; from the 70’s (Jayne – formerly Wayne – County, Joey Ramone, Lenny Kaye, Blondie – under the alias Adolf’s Dog, and The Misfits), the 80’s (Joan Jett & The Blackhearts, Bush Tetras), and the 90’s (New York scene-makers DGeneration and NY Loose, Lunachicks, Sugar Ray, Superdrag and more).
 It is their reverence of the subversive revolutionary music of the 70’s which bonds these artists – from Glam to Punk and most of all, the unique, raw and savage sincerity of the transcendent Iggy Pop.

 These hypodermic covers are so true to the originals that should you blink an ear, you’d mistake them for The Stooges!
 Every performance shines on this collection.
 Iggy’s music is in the blood of these artists (after all, it was their youth’s inspiration) right down to their seemingly Ig-possessed yelps and yowls.